Top 10 Indoor Games for Dogs That Need Motivation

 2. Scent Training

 While dogs can be trained to detect a wide array of scents, many people start off by having their dogs sniff out treats.
-To get started with scent training your dog, you’ll need your dog’s favourite treats (or kibble) and two boxes – you can either leave the top on or top off depending on the difficulty level you want to set for your dog.
+To get started with scent training your dog, you’ll need your dog’s favourite treats (or kibble) and a couple of boxes – you can either leave the top on or top off depending on the difficulty level you want to set for your dog.

 Place a dog treat in one of the boxes and set it alongside the empty box on the floor in front of your dog – the rest is up to your pup to figure out.
 If you want to up the difficulty even more, add more empty boxes and close all the lids on the boxes.